-Soprano-

 Biography

-Recently, Ms. Natale captivated audiences with her debut performances at Tulsa Opera as Cio-Cio San in Madama Butterfly and Opera San Jose as Nedda in Pagliacci, Cio-Cio San in Madama Butterfly, and Rosalinde in Die Fledermaus.
-Her portrayal of Violetta in La Traviata at Opera Maine gathered rave reviews where Opera News applauded her powerful soprano that effortlessly filled the house.
-Similarly, her Sarasota Opera debut, playing the role of Liù in Turandot, received accolades for her "unequivocal Italian sound" (New Outpost).
+At Opera San José, she has also sung Nedda in Leoncavallo’s Pagliacci, Cio-Cio San in Madama Butterfly, and Rosalinde in Strauss’s Die Fledermaus.
+Her portrayal of Violetta in Verdi’s La Traviata with Opera Maine garnered rave reviews, with Opera News applauding her “powerful soprano that effortlessly filled the house.”
+Her Sarasota Opera debut as Liù in Puccini’s Turandot was similarly praised for her “unequivocal Italian sound” (New Outpost).

-Ms. Natale, as a concert soloist has performed at Carnegie Hall in performances of Faure’s Requiem and Mozart’s Missa Solemnis with MidAmerica Production and as the soprano soloist with NYC Master Chorale in Dvorak’s Te Deum and Mozart’s Requiem.
+As a concert soloist, Ms. Natale has performed at Carnegie Hall in Fauré’s Requiem and Mozart’s Missa Solemnis with MidAmerica Productions, and has appeared as soprano soloist with the New York City Master Chorale in Dvořák’s Te Deum and Mozart’s Requiem.
+Her concert repertoire also includes Beethoven’s Ninth Symphony and Verdi’s Requiem.